TGroom/PMAnalyserPython/README.md

 This animated plot shows the real-time contribution of each principal component visualized on the skeleton of the subject.
 It also shows the time series activity in real-time using a bar chart for each PC.

-### PM Visualisation
+### PC Loadings

-This animated plot found in the 'PM Visualization' tab of the 'Videos' sidebar tab shows the 3D skeleton plots of the principal component loadings using a symmetric triangle wave sweep.
+This animated plot is found in the 'PC Loadings' tab of the 'Videos' sidebar tab and shows the 3D skeleton plots of the principal component loadings using a symmetric triangle wave sweep.

+### PC Reconstruction

+Located in the 'PC Reconstruction' tab of the 'Videos' sidebar, this animated plot displays reconstructed 3D skeletons using the first N principal component loadings (Eigenpostures).
+The bottom-right plot provides a comparison by showing the original motion, reconstructed using all loadings.

+## Eigenwalkers Tab

+Navigate to this tab via the button in the left sidebar panel.
+It visualises the Eigenwalker space by reconstructing motion onto a 3D skeleton plot.

+### Eigenwalker Space Reconstruction

+This 3D plot illustrates the motion of a point in Eigenwalker space, reconstructed onto an animated skeleton plot.
+The point's position in the Eigenwalker space is adjusted using the sliders on the right.

+### Projection Controls

+- **Population Selected:** This dropdown above the Eigenwalker reconstruction plot allows you to switch between PCA results for different subsets of subjects.
+Populations are specified using the [Eigenwalker PCA Population](#Eigenwalker-PCA-Population) entry.

+- **Walker Type:** Choose to view results from PCA on the full walker data, structural (Mean Posture) only, or dynamic (Eigenpostures, phase offsets, and fundamental frequency) only.

+- **Axes:** Select whether to control reconstruction using Eigenwalkers (Principal Components) or by linear interpolation along the average position of subject groups in Eigenwalker space.
+Subject groups are specified using the [Eigenwalker PCA Group](#Eigenwalker-PCA-Group) entry.

+- **Sliders:** Use these sliders to adjust the point being reconstructed in Eigenwalker space.

 ## Settings Tab